Skip to content

 mongod --version

-Start the mongod service and verify service status:
+Start the mongod service and verify service status.
+MongoDB should be active (running):

 sudo systemctl start mongod